adithyaanilkumar/SafeNet/README.md

 PRs are highly appreciated!

-Read [Server Documentation](/server/README.md) for details regarding how to set up the project server.
+Read [Server Documentation](/server/README.md) for details regarding how to set up the project Server.

-Read [App Documentation](/app/safenet/README.md) for details regarding how to set up the project server.
+Read [App Documentation](/app/safenet/README.md) for details regarding how to set up the project Server.

 Read [Guidelines](/CONTRIBUTING.md) for making a Pull Request.